 7. Riga, Latvia

 Located in the Baltics, Latvia is another underrated country that is great for digital nomads and expats.
-It is relatively affordable, with the cost of living being $760 a month excluding rent.
-Rent in Riga, its capital city, for a studio or one-bedroom, is about $530 in the city center or as low as $370 in other areas.
+It is relatively affordable, with the cost of living being approximately $900 a month, excluding rent.
+Rent in Riga for a studio or one-bedroom apartment is about $600 to $700 in the city center or $450 to $550 in other areas.

-Latvia is safe whether you’re traveling with friends and family or if you are alone, but it’s important to always be weary of pickpocketers.
+Latvia is safe whether you’re traveling with friends and family or if you are alone, but it’s important to always be wary of pickpockets.
 Latvia conveniently introduced a visa called the digital nomad visa.
-This allows any international digital nomads to live and work in Latvia for up to a year which can be renewed for more.
+This allows any international digital nomads to live and work in Latvia for up to a year, which can be renewed for more.
 Find more information here.

 8. Madrid, Spain

 Spain is another amazing country that welcomes digital nomads with open arms.
-Like Latvia, Spain offers a digital nomad visa that is valid for a year if you fit within their qualifications.
-There is also a digital nomad residency permit which is valid for three years.
+Spain offers a digital nomad visa that is valid for up to one year if applied for from outside Spain, or up to three years if applied for from within Spain.
+The visa can be renewed in two-year increments for a total of five years.
 Both accept renewals if you wish to stay longer.

 9. Stockholm, Sweden

-Stockholm, Sweden is a great place for digital nomads because it is one world’s most innovative and inventive capital cities.
+Stockholm, Sweden, is a great place for digital nomads because it is one of the world’s most innovative and inventive capital cities.
 Outside of Silicon Valley, Stockholm has more start-ups valued at at least a billion dollars than anywhere else.
 With its thriving economy, Stockholm is very attractive to digital nomads and remote workers.

 10. Budapest, Hungary